logicologist/knitscript/README.md

 When running KnitScript for the first time, run `python setup.py build`.
 To compile a .ks file called `myfilename.ks`, run `python -m knitscript myfilename.ks`.

+To learn how to use KnitScript, please see our language tutorial here: https://docs.google.com/document/d/1TqBz_DOn-wV0VecZOt3qUNojs47AlXf_VJXSXezxab4/edit?usp=sharing